-Your knowledgeable local guide will take you on a deep dive into the history and culture of Asakusa and Ueno.
+Your knowledgeable local guide has lived in Japan for over 25 years.
+Not only will you deep dive into the history and culture of Asakusa and Ueno, you'll also gain an understanding of Japan from a local's perspective.
+As you travel through the country, you'll have a much deeper understanding and connection to what you see and experience.
 Learn about the origins of Tokyo's oldest established temple and why it became one of the Shogun's favourites.
 Stroll the backstreets and try traditional sweets and street food unique to Japan.

 Your guide will be outside the main entrance of the Information Centre located across from Sensoji temple's Kaminarimon gate.

-The grand entrance to the Sensoji precinct - it is guarded by two fierce deities and is famous for its huge lantern.
+The grand entrance to the Sensoji temple - it is guarded by two fierce deities and is famous for its huge lantern.

 This shopping street has existed for centuries.
 We'll stop at a few shops that have been a favourite since the Edo era.